bjartemisund/policy/terms-of-service.md

-Whereby may need to send you information about the Service, such as important service announcements and administrative messages, by SMS, e-mail or other means of electronic communication, by posting a notice on the Website, or through any other relevant communication channels.
+Whereby may need to send you information about the Service, such as important service announcements and administrative messages, by SMS, email or other means of electronic communication, by posting a notice on the Website, or through any other relevant communication channels.

-Whereby may offer to send you promotional information by SMS, e-mail or other means of electronic communication.
+Whereby may offer to send you promotional information by SMS, email or other means of electronic communication.
 You may choose to opt in to receiving such communication and can manage your consents in the Settings page on https://whereby.com/user/profile.